ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: System Architecture and Implementation

 \subsection{Peer-to-Peer Broadcast and Asynchronous Rollout Start}

-A naive push-to-all strategy (star topology) achieves minimal communication latency when we have unlimited bandwidth between the training center and remote workers.
-Otherwise, it makes the learner's uplink and tail receivers a bottleneck. \sysname{} organizes a tree topology network and reduces dissemination latency under bandwidth constraints, enabling data transmission to leverage the aggregate bandwidth of the rollout fleet.
+A naive push-to-all strategy (star topology) achieves minimal communication latency when the bandwidth between the training center and remote workers is abundant.
+Under wide-area constraints, however, both the learner uplink and the tail receivers become bottlenecks. \sysname{} instead organizes workers into a peer-forwarding topology that disseminates snapshots under bandwidth constraints by leveraging the aggregate bandwidth of the rollout fleet.

-A common wide-area regime is that the learner has a finite uplink budget $B_0$, while each worker is capped by a smaller per-node bandwidth $B_w$.
-When $B_0 \approx N\cdot B_w$ with $N$ parallel transmit links, \sysname{} uses a simple striped chain design: the learner acts as a bandwidth ''sorter'' and splits each snapshot of size $G$ into $N$ disjoint stripes $\{D_j\}_{j=1}^{N}$ (each $\approx G/N$), then streams stripe $D_j$ to a first-hop seed $\mathcal{A}_{1,j}$ at rate $B_w$.
-Each seed forms a chain and serves as a relay: upon receiving data (chunked), it immediately forwards the same stripe downstream to its unique child $\mathcal{A}_{2,j}$ using store-and-forward streaming, which continues along the chain.
-After pipeline warm-up, dissemination approaches line-rate on each stripe with minimal control overhead, since each worker maintains only one inbound and one outbound flow (fan-out $=1$), avoiding complex multi-parent scheduling.
+A common wide-area regime is that the learner has a finite uplink budget $B_0$, while each worker is capped by a smaller per-node bandwidth $B_w$. \sysname{} instantiates $N_{\text{ch}} \approx \lfloor B_0 / B_w \rfloor$ parallel forwarding chains, each disseminating the full snapshot via chunked store-and-forward streaming.
+The learner streams snapshot chunks to a first-hop seed on each chain at rate $B_w$; each seed forwards to its downstream child upon receipt, and forwarding continues along the chain.
+After pipeline warm-up, dissemination approaches line-rate on each chain with minimal control overhead, since each worker maintains exactly one inbound and one outbound flow ($\text{fan-out}=1$), avoiding multi-parent scheduling.
+Appendix \ref{app:chain-construction} details how chains are populated and reordered online based on workers' transfer speed and reliability statistics.

-To acquire as many rollouts as possible, upon receiving any new chunks, a worker forwards them immediately (\cref{alg:e2e} Line 22).
-Upon completing installation of the new snapshot, it immediately switches its local version $\hat{v}$ and starts generating rollouts under the new version.
+To acquire as many rollouts as possible, upon receiving any new chunks, a worker forwards them immediately (Algorithm \ref{alg:e2e}, Line~22).
+Upon completing installation of the new snapshot, it switches its local version $\hat{v}$ and starts generating rollouts under the new version.
+A slow or failed relay would otherwise stall its downstream tail; \sysname{} detects such incidents through the same per-worker statistics used for chain ranking and rebuilds the affected chain segment on the fly.
+Workers participating only in rollout generation are not affected by the broadcast stage faults, so a single failure causes bounded transient throughput loss rather than a pipeline stall (Appendix \ref{app:fault-tolerance}).